Achalasia in Children

 Achalasia is a rare disease that makes it hard to swallow foods and liquids.
 In achalasia, there is a problem with the tube that carries food from the mouth to the stomach (esophagus).
 The muscles that make the esophagus contract and push food down to the stomach don’t work well.
 The muscle contractions get weak.

-The LES (lower esophageal sphincter) also doesn’t work well.
+The lower esophageal sphincter (LES) also doesn’t work well.
 The LES is the muscle at the bottom of the esophagus, where it joins the stomach.
 With achalasia, the LES gets narrow and tight.
 Food does not pass into the stomach as it should.
 Over time, food and liquid can collect in the esophagus.

-Achalasia happens more often in adults.
-It is rare in children.
+Achalasia can occur at any age.
+But it's more common in adults.
+It's rare in children.

 What causes achalasia in a child?